“I cut myself because you wouldn’t let me cry.

 How can you avoid high-risk situations?

 Of course, you can’t always avoid these situations.
-But if you’re aware of them, they won’t catch you off guard, and you can prevent little craving from turning into major urges.
+But if you’re aware of them, they won’t catch you off guard, and you can prevent little craving from turning into primary urges.

 Avoid your self-harm friends, your favourite hang-out, and having self-harm utensils in the house.
-Avoid people who you used to self-harm with.
+Avoid people with who you used to self-harm.

-Recovery isn’t about one big change.
-It’s about lots of little changes.
-Avoiding those high-risk situations helps you create a new life where it’s easier to not harm your self.
+Recovery isn’t about one significant change.
+It’s about lots of minor changes.
+Avoiding those high-risk situations helps you create a new life where it’s easier not to harm your self.

 An addiction requires lying.
-You have to lie about self-harm, doing it, hiding its consequences, and planning your next relapse.
+You have to lie about self-harm, do it, hide its consequences, and plan your next relapse.
 An addiction is full of lying.
 By the time you’ve developed an addiction, lying comes easily to you.
-After a while you get so good at lying that you end up lying to yourself.
+After a while, you get so good at lying that you end up lying to yourself.
 That’s why addicts don’t know who they are or what they believe in.